 Georgia doesn’t specifically require employers to provide workplace accommodations for nonsmoker employees.

-Georgia employers must communicate a smoking prohibition to all applicants when they apply.
+Georgia employers must communicate a smoking prohibition to all employees and to all applicants when they apply.

 Georgia does not have a law protecting smokers from discrimination nor does it have a law protecting employees from discipline or discharge based on their off-duty conduct generally.

 If you want to go right to the source and look up Georgia law on workplace smoking laws -- or if you're writing a letter to your employer or employee and want to cite the applicable law -- the relevant statute(s) can be found at Ga.
 Code Ann.
-Sections 31-12A-1 to 31-12A-13, Ga.
-Comp.
-R. & Regs.
-Section 290-5-61-.03.
+Sections 31-12A-1 to 31-12A-13.
 Workplace smoking information is also available in Nolo's books Your Rights in the Workplace, by Barbara Repa (Nolo) and The Employer's Legal Handbook, by Fred Steingold (Nolo).